 Then take another look at your monthly expenses and calculate how much you would need to make per month to cover them.
-Add your profit margins on top of that to calculate your monthly rental rate, then divide it by the number of nights in a month to get your final nightly rate.
+Add your profit margins on top of that to calculate your monthly rental rate.
+After that, divide it by the number of nights in a month to get your final nightly rate.

-Once you’ve done this re-examine the rates of your competitors and compare them to your own.
+Once you’ve done this, re-examine the rates of your competitors and compare them to your own.
 If your rate is within their range, then you know you’re on the right track.
-If your price is a lot higher than the average, take another look at your calculations and try to pinpoint what’s driving your fee up.
+If your price is a lot higher than the average, take another look at your calculations and pinpoint what’s driving your fee up.

 Don’t be afraid to adjust your prices to test what works.
 If your booking rate is exceeding your expectations, raise your nightly fee, and see if online bookings decrease or stay the same.
 Likewise, if your calculated rate seems to be putting off guests from booking with you, lower it slightly and see if the booking rate increases.
 A bit of testing can always help to determine if you are overcharging or undercharging for your rental.

-To learn more about pricing, calculations, and general financial tips related to vacation rental property management, have a look at our list of dedicated guides:
+To learn more about pricing, explore our list of dedicated guides:

-One of the most important aspects of vacation rental property management is communication with your guests.
-Excellent guest communication is vital for ongoing business, as it can affect your overall host rating and reviews of your property listing.
+One of the most essential aspects of vacation rental property management is communication with your guests.
+Excellent guest communication is vital for ongoing business.
+It can affect your overall host rating and reviews of your property listing.

-Even in situations where guests may be complaining or behaving rudely, remain professional when you interact with them.
-If you show guests that you’re willing to listen and help to solve their problems, they’ll be more likely to leave you a good review or recommend your rental to other travelers.
+Even in situations where guests may be complaining or behaving rudely, you should remain professional.
+If you show guests that you’re willing to listen and help, they’ll be more likely to leave you a good review or recommend your rental to other travelers.

-For more tips and ideas on how to improve your guest communication, see our range of helpful content below:
+For more ideas on how to improve your guest communication, see our range of helpful content below:

-Each time a guest checks out of your rental you will need to arrange for a cleaning to take place before your next guests check in.
+Each time a guest checks out of your rental, you will need to arrange for cleaning to take place before your next guests check in.
 Scheduling regular cleanings will ensure your property is in pristine condition for your guests.

 In addition to this, any damage to the property or amenities will need to be handled by a maintenance team.
 It’s in your best interest to schedule any repairs or maintenance work as quickly as possible, so it doesn’t affect your guests’ stay.
 If guests have an unpleasant experience staying at your rental due to a tap leaking or a pipe bursting, they will be less likely to leave you a positive review.